hemalatha25/initial/README.md

 this file is just a readme fil
 The purpose of this file is to provide examples on how to use Git and GitHub together.

+## Getting Started

+to get started with this project, just 'clone' this repositry.